Qumulo/docs/rest-api-guide/authentication/auth_auth-ids_id_related-identities.md

 category: /Authentication
 methods:
   get:
+    summary: Given an auth_id of any kind, return all related identities (equivalents in other domains, and containing groups).
+This API is deprecated in favor of /v1/identity/expand
     parameters:
+    - name: id
-    - description: The auth_id to expand to all its related identities.
+      description: The auth_id to expand to all its related identities.
-      name: id
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"type\": \"array\",\n  \"items\": {\n    \"description\": \"\
         api_identity_v1\",\n    \"type\": \"object\",\n    \"properties\": {\n   \